Prof. Dr. MARIA J. DEBRE

 Omans ungewisse Zukunft – dem Sultanat droht eine Nachfolgekrise.
 [Oman’s Uncertain Future - Is the Sultanate Threatened by a Succession Crisis?]
 Alsharq Blog, (Nov.
 11, 2014).

-Autocratization and Preferences towards the Liberal International Order (with Thomas Sommerer)
+Autocratization and the Performance of International Organizations (with Thomas Sommerer).

-In this project, we analyse the international behavior of states experiencing democratic backsliding.
-These states face a double dilemma: they are often dependent on membership in multilateral organizations such as the EU or the WTO, and cannot leave these organizations without consequences.
+In this project, we analyse if autocratization leads to changes in the performance of International Organizations (IOs).
+Autocratizers face a double dilemma: they are often dependent on membership in multilateral organizations such as the EU or the WTO, and cannot leave these organizations without consequences.
 At the same time, they fear the negative impact of sanctions from these organizations in response to their democratic setbacks.
-The planned project explores how states like Hungary and Poland try to resolve these conflicting objectives in various policy areas (migration, human rights, climate).
+The project explores how states like Hungary and Poland try to resolve these conflicting objectives in various policy areas (migration, human rights, climate), and how their behaviour affects the performance of IOs to provide effective policy solutions.

 Hollow Multilateralism (with Daniëlle Flonk).